milan-fabian/benchroom/README.md

 # Benchroom - software and hardware benchmarks

-Nothing interesting here so far, work is in progress...
+In pre-alpha state, work is in progress.
+Meanwhile, feel free to check <http://benchroom-benchmarks.blogspot.com>